Disentangling the programs you are running from the terminal you launched them in, for recombining and tweaking.

 Eternal Terminal and possibly hyper and possibly microsoft terminal may at some point support it.

-tmux’s control mode, although the documentation does not seem easier to locate, so it must be considered in more open in some abstract moral sense that does not necessarily have a concrete impact on outsiders.
+tmux’s control mode, although the documentation does not seem easier to locate, so it must be considered in more open in some abstract moral sense rather than in a concrete actionable sense for someone like me.

 If HTM were to make progress, there would be a system for integrating various session managers/multiplexers into the GUI of the hosting terminal emulator in a cross-platform and mutually compatible way.